Aquarium Heating Basics Part One

 What is the use of an aquarium heater?

-Then does an aquarium heater vital for all fish species?
-It is varying from fish species.
+Then is an aquarium heater vital for all fish species?
+It varies from fish species.
 For tropical fish, an aquarium heater is necessary.
 Provided that you keep fish in too low or too high water temp, fish may become stressed and less active.
 More seriously, it will lead to a weak immune system or even death.

 Types of aquarium heater